 For the younger children, up to and including Year 5, this will be their class teacher.

-Beyond Year 5 the pupils are assigned to a Tutor Group, consisting of six or seven children from Years 6 – 8, under the guidance of a member of staff.
+Beyond Year 5 the pupils are assigned to a Tutor Group, consisting of about ten children under the guidance of a member of staff.

 Wellbeing at Sandroyd